tharinadacwa/SMART-AUTONOMOUS-FLOOR-MOPPING-ROBOT/MAIN_CONTROLLER/README.md

 < ISR_HZ/2 = 20 kHz), then immediately after a wrap the accumulator holds a value
 below 0.5, so the *next* tick cannot wrap.
 Two pulses can never land on consecutive ticks.
-At the configured ceiling of 1066 sps you are using **5.3 % of that limit** — enormous margin.
+At the configured ceiling of 1066 sps you are using **5.3 % of that limit**, an enormous margin.

-**Why jerk limiting matters here.** A plain trapezoidal ramp steps acceleration discontinuously from 0 to a_max, which is a torque step — exactly the impulse that makes a stepper skip.
+**Why jerk limiting matters here.** A plain trapezoidal ramp steps acceleration discontinuously from 0 to a_max, which is a torque step, exactly the impulse that makes a stepper skip.
 A coverage robot reverses at the end of every lane, dozens of times per room, and there are no encoders to catch a skipped step.
 The S-curve is what keeps the odometry honest across a full run.

-### Interrupt priorities — do not reorder
+### Interrupt priorities: do not reorder

 | Interrupt | Preempt priority |
 |---|---|